WEREMSOFT/raylib-wiki-fork/Working-on-macOS.md

 cc yourgame.c `pkg-config --libs --cflags raylib`
 ```

+You may get an error, complaining that the `pkg-config` command was not found.
+You can use `brew install pkgconfig` to fix that.

 > **NOTE**: The raylib Homebrew package tracks the latest [raylib release](https://github.com/raysan5/raylib/releases) and as such can be out of date with what's in master.
 For active development, we suggest building the newest development snapshot instead.

 ##### Build newest development snapshot from source